nickjalbert/design_docs/registry.rst

   agentos install policy dqn

+Because you are installing a second policy, ACS will ask you which policy you'd like to make default.
+All installed components are always programmatically accessible, but ACS provides shortcuts for accessing default components.

+Go ahead and select ``dqn`` as the default policy.
 Again, ``components.ini`` will be updated to reflect that we are now using a DQN-based learning algorithm instead of a SARSA-based learning algorithm.

+Now when you run your agent again (``agentos run``) your agent will be using Q-learning with a deep Q network to learn 2048.

 Using components within code
 ---------------------------